Fearful Jack Russell Barks at people

 Previously Rosie had been living much of the time in a crate, muzzled.
 Because of how she drinks water in a strange way with her head on one side, she must have worn the tight muzzle for a long time.

 She is an extremely well-behaved little dog when not stressed.
-She’s not demanding, she is polite around food, she doesn’t bark at passers by, she can be left alone without crying, she never damages things, she never toilets in the house and, as you can see, she is beautiful!
+She’s not demanding, she is polite around food, she doesn’t bark at passers by, she can be left alone without crying and she never damages things.
+She never toilets in the house and, as you can see, she is beautiful!

 With work, patience and given sufficient time, I am sure that Rosie will eventually be happy for people to come into the house and that outside she will not react adversely to people and other dogs.